bruin-data/ingestr/docs/supported-sources/kafka.md

 ### Group ID
 The group ID is used to identify the consumer group that reads messages from a topic.
 Kafka uses the group ID to manage consumer offsets and assign partitions to consumers, which means that the group ID is the key to reading messages from the correct partition and position in the topic.

-Once you have your Kafka server, credentials, and group ID set up, here's a sample command to ingest messages from a Kafka topic into a duckdb database:
+Once you have your Kafka server, credentials, and group ID set up, here's a sample command to ingest messages from a Kafka topic into a DuckDB database:

 ```sh
 ingestr ingest \